G-ayathr-i/virusTotal_lab/KC7/2026-06-29_VirusTotal.md

 ### Malware Identification

 * Identified malware families using VirusTotal intelligence.
-* Learned the role of malware loaders such as **IcedID**, which can steal credentials and download additional malware.
+* Learned the role of malware loaders such as IcedID, which can steal credentials and download additional malware.
 * Understood that malware samples are often renamed using their SHA-256 hash for easier identification.

 ### Behavioral Analysis